 11 Bedgebury Autumn Trail, Bedgebury Arboretum, Kent

-Bedgebury is a stunning place to visit at autumn; the fiery leaves and brilliant berries are in sharp contrast to the background of rich evergreen conifers.
-This 1.25 mile autumn trail follows surfaced paths and is mainly flat.
+Bedgebury is a stunning place to visit in autumn; the fiery leaves and brilliant berries are in sharp contrast to the background of rich evergreen conifers.
+This 1.25-mile autumn walk follows surfaced paths and is mainly flat.
 Particularly striking are the views over Marshall’s lake, the larch which turn bright yellow, and the dawn redwood and swamp cypress in shades of red, chestnut, ochre and copper.

 Explore Bedgebury National Pinetum and Forest.

 Stay at: 1 School House Cottages, 15 minutes’ drive away.

 John Keats’ famous poem Ode To Autumn was inspired by this autumn walk, so it’s a route with some potency.
 Set out from Winchester’s centre, past the cathedral grounds and out into the water meadows, beside the River Itchen.
 This is where “seasons of mists and mellow fruitfulness” abound.
 The round trip covers approximately two miles on pavements, gravel paths and grass.

 Stay at: Phoebe’s Cottage, 25 minutes’ drive away.